-The Basic Law declares Islam to be the state religion, although it protects the right of individuals to practice other religious rites as long as doing so does not "disrupt public order or contradict morals."
+The Basic Law declares Islam to be the state religion.
+It protects the right of individuals to practice other religions as long as doing so does not "disrupt public order or contradict morals."
 The Basic Law prohibits discrimination based on religion.
 According to the Basic Law, the sultan must be a Muslim.